CLOBr Logo

 How Spot Trading Works in DeFi

-Unlike centralized exchanges that use order books, DEXs typically use automated market makers (AMMs) and liquidity pools to execute spot trades.
+DEXs use automated market makers (AMMs) and liquidity pools instead of CEX-style order books.

 Limit (Trigger) Orders